benahm/ApexDataFramework/docs/advanced/QB/condition/README.md

 ## Building a Condition

-Query builder (QB) let you build complex conditions to use in the where clause and the having clause
+The Query builder (QB) let you build complex conditions to use in the where clause and the having clause

 Below an overview of the conditions you can build with QB